Best Leather Bands for Apple Watch

 If you're looking for an inexpensive leather band for your Apple Watch, but still want something that looks high-quality and classy, then take a peek at the Mkeke Premium vintage watchband!

-The band costs just under $20 but is made from a premium, genuine vintage leather.
+The band won't cost you a ton of money, but regardless of the price, it's made from a premium, genuine vintage leather.
 The stainless steel buckle makes taking off and putting on the Watch simple, while the band can be adjusted to easily fit a variety of wrist sizes.

-The Mkeke comes with a one year warranty and in a couple of classic leather colors, including black and saddle brown.
+The Mkeke comes with a one year warranty and in a couple of classic leather colors, including black and saddle brown for around $11.

 Monowear Leather

-Monowear's leather bands are fairly traditional: they have a standard clasp and two securing loops, which make them the perfect day-to-day accessories for your Apple Watch!
+Monowear's leather bands are fairly traditional and incredibly affordable at around $18: they have a standard clasp and two securing loops, which make them the perfect day-to-day accessories for your Apple Watch!

 What's particularly fetching about these bands is the tan-colored underside, which contrast nicely with the various colors available for the exterior side.